haberdashPI/hearing_loss/PITCHME.md

 ---

-# Intro to Hearing Loss

----

 ## Costs

 <images src="assets/costs%n.png" count=3/>

 <div class="comment">Images derrived from Artwork by Gan Khoon Lay and Lamik
 from the Noun Project</div>

-Notes: TODO: fix the image build so it works in PDF (include all parts)

 +++